gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/07 - Judges.md

 **Questions:**
 1. Was this in the time of Judges or Joshua?
 	1. Has to be Judges, perhaps?
 Because it says there was no king.
+# Chapter 19
+- “In those days, when there was no king”: indicative of time, but also moral decay.
+- A Levite has a fight with his concubine and she goes back to her father’s home.
+He goes to Bethlehem to bring her back.
+- On their way back, they (the master, the concubine, the servant) stay at Gibeah (Benjamin).
+- Judges 19:20–29 mirrors almost exactly Lot’s story with the angels: the host offers his virgin daughter and the concubine in place of abusing the guest.
+But the men refuse.
+- The man gives them his concubine and they abuse her all night until dawn.
+In the morning he gets her and brings her body back home, where he quarters her with a knife and sent her pieces throughout all of Israel.
+# Chapter 20
+- Israel recognizes the brutal crime that happened and wanted to do justice to the men that abused the concubine.
+- But the Benjaminites defended them, so they went to war over it.
+Israel struggled and lost battles, but ultimately won.
+# Chapter 21
+- Congregation of Israel regarding Benjamin.
+- Benjamin can’t take wives from Israel, but from Shiloh.
+- Didn’t understand the Jabesh-gilead affair.

 ---